Goldenfield192/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/tracks/switch.md

 ### Length
 This setting determines the radius of the turning section.

-The straight section will have a constant length of 31m at standard gauge (1.435m) and will be scaled proportionally to the actual gauge.

 ### Direction
 This setting controls whether the direction of switch is forced to be left/right or based on the direction the player is looking.